 The school website is a key public-facing information portal for the school community (both existing and prospective stakeholders) with a key reputational value.
-The Headteacher and Governors have delegated the day-to-day responsibility of updating the content of the website to the Computing Lead.
-The site is managed and hosted by WebAnywhere.
+The Headteacher and Governors have delegated the day-to-day responsibility of updating the content of the website to Fateh Singh.
+The site is managed by / hosted by WebyAnywhere.